 We are finding that many medical practices are now refusing to complete doctor’s reports for insurance as they are too busy.
 As a result, we have significantly reduced the volumes of doctor’s reports being requested and will source the information required from the adviser or direct from the client.
 We are spending more time on the phone discussing applications direct with clients allowing us to make informed and timely decisions on applications.

 We have two options.
 One is an online personal statement, which the adviser completes in person with their client.
 The second is a tele-underwriting personal statement, which the client completes over the phone with a dedicated MetLife Tele-Underwriting team member.

 What happens if an adviser needs help?

-We have underwriters in every state on the Eastern seaboard (QLD, NSW and VIC) and our team services SA, WA and TAS.
+We have underwriters in every state on the eastern seaboard (QLD, NSW and VIC) and our team services SA and WA.
 Every one of them is easily contactable by phone or email.
 We've made a commitment to advisers that we'll respond to calls or emails the same day we receive them.
 We have enough underwriters to handle the volume while remaining accessible to advisers.
 The business is committed to a same day turnaround.

 What factors contribute to a positive underwriting outcome?

 Advisers having easy access to underwriters during the pre-application process helps with a positive outcome.
 We have a pre-assessment service that enables advisers to collect additional information that can help streamline the application process.
 If the data-collection process reveals certain health conditions, advisers can call or email us before they submit an application and ask if this is likely to cause an underwriting problem.

 How long does the underwriting process take?

 We can accept an application and underwrite a policy in 30 minutes if the client has no real health issues.
 With clients who have a complex medical or financial history that requires doctors' reports or financial statements from accountants, it takes longer.
 The main cause of delays is the time it takes to get medical reports sent to us.